 I don’t get the feeling that Elder McConkie had a lot of patience with those who did not believe in the gospel just like he did, whether within or without the Church.
 I also doubt that he was ever accused of having the most tact. :) He was, however, definitely bold (harsh?); especially when he felt that truth was being challenged.
 Apparently there was a book out which persuaded some BYU students that they could or should emphasize a special or advanced relationship with Jesus while neglecting the other two persons of the Godhead, and he came down hard on that, to call out "heresy".

-Naturally, we know that the point of the gospel of Jesus Christ is to be reconciled with the Father—Christ is our Mediator.
+Naturally, we believe that the end goal of the gospel of Jesus Christ is to reconcile us with the Father—Christ is our Mediator.
 Thus, McConkie seems to emphasize here that it’s not proper to single out one member of the Godhead for some special attention.
 One could argue that he’s making a mountain out of a mole-hill, since when we worship the Son we worship the Father, and visa-versa.
 Truly, the Father, Son, and Holy Ghost constitute the One God we worship.

-The one statement that may have done more harm than good, and in my opinion distracts from the heart of what he was trying to get at in this talk, was when he chose to use the words “we do not worship the Son”.
+One particular statement, however, may have done more harm than good.
+In my opinion he distracted from the heart of what he was trying to get at in this talk when he chose to use the words “we do not worship the Son”.
 Shocking right?
 Well, apparently he’s reserving a different definition of worship than even he has used on other occasions and that he admits, directly after saying it, that the scriptures even use.
 Perhaps he could or should have said that we do not worship the Son in the same role as the Father.
 Clearly, he's trying to differentiate degrees of worship and the different relationships we have with each person in the Godhead, but as he admits, it is a "fine line".

 God the Father is our Father—we are his children.
 So when we pray, we pray directly to our Father in the name of Christ--just as Jesus taught; not directly to Jesus.
-So McConkie is emphasizing the Father’s preeminence.
+(Even though a song of the heart is considered to be a prayer, and many of our hymns are in essence prayers to Jesus.)
+McConkie is, for better or worse, emphasizing the Father’s preeminence.
 But in that same talk he makes clear that while our relationship with the Son is "one of brother or sister in the premortal life", it is now "one of being led to the Father by him while in this mortal sphere".
 In the talk he elaborates on Jesus the Christ:

 He is the Lord Jehovah who championed our cause before the foundations of the earth were laid.
 He is the God of Israel, the promised Messiah, and the Redeemer of the world.
 By faith we are adopted into his family and become his children.
 We take upon ourselves his name, keep his commandments, and rejoice in the cleansing power of his blood.
 Salvation comes by him.
 From Creation's dawn, as long as eternity endures, there neither has been nor will be another act of such transcendent power and import as his atoning sacrifice.
 We do not have a fraction of the power we need to properly praise his holy name and ascribe unto him the honor and power and might and glory and dominion that is his.
 He is our Lord, our God, and our King.